 }Click here to view the full API reference.

-Method idnow_custom is a customized IDnow flow.
-If you're interested in offering this to your customers, then please contact your Partner Manager.
+The method idnow_custom allows for a customized IDnow flow.
+If you are interested in offering this to your customers, please contact your Partner Manager.

 GET /v1/persons/{person_id}/identifications/{id}/supported_documentsClick here to view the full API reference

-Call this endpoint to trigger the identification flow with IDnow for the specific customer.
+Call this endpoint to generate the required tokens and URLs for the IDnow session.

 PATCH /v1/persons/{person_id}/identifications/{id}/requestResponse example